alovatt83/ReadMe-Generator/generatedReadMe/README.md

 This application is covered by the MIT license.

 ## Contributing
-Jump on our repo and request branch access.
+Visit our repository and request access to contribute.

 ## Testing
 Tested on macOS Big Sur

 ## Questions
-Report any discovered issues here: issues@allenlovatt.com<br />
+Report any discovered issues here: issues@readmegenerator.com<br />
 <br />

 ## Contact
-Find me on GitHub: [alovatt83](https://github.com/alovatt83)<br />
+Find me on GitHub: [Alovatt83](https://github.com/Alovatt83)<br />
 <br />
-Call me @: (905) 515-7295
+Call me @: (905) 555-7295
 <br />
 Email me with any questions: allenlovatt@gmail.com<br /><br />

-This ReadMe Generator Was Made by [ADL Software Solutions](https://github.com/alovat83/readme-generator)
+This ReadMe Generator Was Made by [ADL Software Solutions](https://github.com/alovatt83/ReadMe-Generator)